 #1.
 Nairobi National Park

-Known for its proximity to Nairobi’s central business district, Nairobi National Park is characterized by wide-open grass plains and a backdrop of the city scrapers, scattered acacia bush plays host to a wide variety of wildlife including the endangered black rhino, lions, leopards, cheetahs, hyenas, buffaloes, giraffes and a diverse birdlife with over 400 species recorded.
+Nairobi National Park is known for its proximity to Nairobi’s central business district, characterized by wide-open grass plains and a backdrop of city scrapers.
+Scattering acacia bush hosts a wide variety of wildlife, including the endangered black rhino, lions, leopards, cheetahs, hyenas, buffaloes, and giraffes.
+There is also a diverse birdlife with over 400 species recorded.

 Key features